apiato/documentation/docs/getting-started/best-practices.md

 - Use PUT for classes of resources that are larger or hierarchical.
 - Use DELETE in preference to POST to remove resources.

-## General guidelines and principles for RESTful URLs {#general-guidelines-and-principles-for-restful-urls}
+## General Guidelines And Principles For RESTful URLs {#general-guidelines-and-principles-for-restful-urls}

 - A URL identifies a resource.
 - URLs should include nouns, not verbs.
 - Use plural nouns only for consistency (no singular nouns).
 - Use HTTP verbs (GET, POST, PUT, PATCH, DELETE) to operate on the collections and elements.
 - You should not need to go deeper than resource/identifier/resource.
-- Put the version number at the base of your URL, for example `http://api.apiato.test/v1/path/to/resource`.
+- Put the version number at the base of your URL, for example `https://api.apiato.test/v1/path/to/resource`.
 - If input data changes the logic of the endpoint, it should be passed in the URL.
 If not, it can go in the header. e.g., Auth Token.
 - Don't use query parameters to alter state.
 - Don't use mixed-case paths if you can help it; lowercase is best.